-This works fine as long as the analog video and power cable can be run to the cameras location from the DVR.
+This works fine as long as the analog video and power cable can be run to the location of the camera from the DVR.

-The adapter also called an Inline Power Injectors simply convert the signal inputs to transfer over Ethernet and reconvert them on the other side.
+The adapter, also called an Inline Power Injector, simply converts the signal inputs to transfer over Ethernet and reconvert them on the other side.

-There are several brands available all which are very low cost easy to setup adapters.
+There are several brands available, all of which are very low-cost, easy to setup adapters.

-There is male and female connectors so the other side will have the right power plug input when needed.
+There are male and female connectors, so the other side will have the right power plug input when needed.

 Passive POE can usually operate up to 100-130 feet.

-If you have the time and a soldering iron home kits can also be built.
+If you have the time and soldering iron, home kits can also be built.

-The POE converting cables are so low cost it likely is not worth the time and energy build it yourself but it is an option.
+The POE converting cables are so low-cost it likely is not worth the time and energy to build it yourself, but it is an option.

-he cables shown above only convert the plugs to carry a signal over a Ethernet wire and convert is back.
+he cables shown above only convert the plugs to carry a signal over an Ethernet wire and convert it back.
 A power adapter will still be needed on one end to send voltage down the line.